-Products containing colistin sodium are available for use by mouth or for external application but are not included in this review, as they are not considered to produce significant amounts of the active substance in the body.
+Products containing colistin are available for use by mouth or for external application but are not included in this review, as they are not considered to produce significant amounts of the active substance in the body.

 The review of these data was conducted by the Committee for Medicinal Products for Human Use (CHMP), responsible for questions concerning medicines for human use, which considered them and formulated the Agency's final opinion.
-The CHMP opinion will now be forwarded to the European Commission, which will issue a final decision in due course.
+The CHMP opinion was forwarded to the European Commission, which issued a final decision valid throughout the EU on 16 December 2014.

-A parallel review under Article 5(3) of Regulation (EC) No 726/2004 is currently also under way, looking at the quality of the products and the way the potency of colistimethate sodium is measured and tested, and may result in further changes to the product information once complete.
+A parallel review under Article 5(3) of Regulation (EC) No 726/2004 is currently also under way, looking at the quality of the products and the way the potency of collistimethate sodium is measured and tested, and may result in further changes to the product information once complete.